-Sue Gray: Johnson focused on saving his own skin, Starmer says
+Sue Gray: Boris Johnson focused on saving his own skin, says Keir Starmer

 In her partial report, released on Monday, senior civil servant Ms Gray said she had been "extremely limited" by the police investigation in how much she could say, so a "meaningful" report could not be released yet.

-An updated report on lockdown parties in No 10 will be published by Ms Gray once police finish their inquiries, Downing Street has said.
+She will publish an updated report on lockdown parties in No 10 once police finish their inquiries, Downing Street has said.

 A number of Conservative MPs had said they are waiting for Ms Gray's full report to decide whether to try to remove the PM from office.

-Mr Johnson addressed a meeting of the 1922 Committee of Conservative backbench MPs on Monday evening, after which cabinet minister Jacob Rees-Mogg said the "mood was positive".
+But Leader of the House Jacob Rees-Mogg claimed the "mood was positive" in the party after Mr Johnson addressed a meeting of the 1922 Committee of Conservative backbench MPs on Monday evening.

 Speaking to BBC Breakfast, Sir Keir said the Mr Johnson had become distracted by trying to save his own premiership.